heimskr/why/ISA.md

 WhySA has support for four protection rings, just like x86.
 Ring 0 is called kernel mode and ring 3 is called user mode; rings 1 and 2 are currently unused.

 # <a name="interrupts"></a>Interrupts
 Interrupts can be triggered by software or by the VM itself.
+Whenever an interrupt is triggered, the current program counter is pushed to the stack.
+Interrupt handlers are expected to deal with properly resuming normal program execution after finishing up.

 ## <a name="int-system"></a>1: `SYSTEM`
 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.